WDKL: WLBS/WKSG

 In 1978, Malrite put both stations up for sale.
 The FM outlet was first to find a buyer: Inner City Broadcasting Corporation, owners of New York's legendary WBLS.
 The next year, the call sign was changed to WLBS, which was switched to a disco and jazz format.
 WLBS during its disco phase was programmed by WBLS's Frankie Crocker.
 The station evolved into urban contemporary by 1981, but success was limited due to the station's weak signal.
 The local stations in Detroit of a similar format pounced on this weakness; urban competitors such as WJLB and former Top 40 station WDRQ in the market took the lead.
 Leadership in New York called for a change, and the station switched to a "Rock of the '80s"-style new wave music format in June 1982.
 This format was groundbreaking and innovative thanks to music director Robin Yarborough, who introduced many New Wave artists to the area.
 Limited success followed, but again, signal limitations were a big problem.

 In August 1984, WLBS flipped from New Wave to Top 40/CHR using a format co-developed by consultant Lee Abrams.
 The station was a weak competitor of hit-music format leaders WCZY and WHYT, and so after only three months, the station changed its call letters and moniker to WKSG, Kiss 102.7, and adopted a 1950s-1970s oldies format called "Kiss of Gold" developed by veteran Detroit programmer Paul Christy.
 With broadcasters such as Christy, Johnny Molson, and Detroit radio legend Lee Alan (who hosted a syndicated show called Back in the '60s Again), and despite competition in the format from WHND, WMTG, and CKLW-FM in the late 1980s, WKSG did well until WOMC changed its format from Adult Contemporary to Oldies in 1989.

 CD102.7/Z-Rock

 In April 1991, WKSG became WXCD, CD102.7, "Detroit's Smooth Sounds," with a new age/smooth jazz format, which returned the format to the Detroit airwaves after WVAE had changed to become WMXD in late 1989.
-The new age format barely registered at all in the ratings, and less than a year later, in March 1992, WXCD became WDZR, airing ABC Radio's satellite-fed Z-Rock format of hard rock and heavy metal.
+The new age format barely registered at all in the ratings, and less than a year later, on March 13, 1992, WXCD became WDZR, airing ABC Radio's satellite-fed Z-Rock format of hard rock and heavy metal.
 With a playlist that rocked harder than more established AOR outlets WRIF and WLLZ, WDZR achieved decent ratings for a time, but in 1996, ABC, having acquired the assets of Satellite Music Network, discontinued the Z-Rock format.